2008 United States Senate election in Tennessee

-The 2008 United States Senate election in Tennessee was held on November 4, 2008, to elect a member of the U.S. Senate from the State of Tennessee.
-Incumbent Republican U.S. senator Lamar Alexander won re-election to a second term.
+The 2008 United States Senate election in Tennessee was held on November 4, 2008, to elect a member of the United States Senate to represent the state of Tennessee.
+Republican incumbent Lamar Alexander won re-election to a second term, defeating Democratic former state party chair Bob Tuke.

 Alexander flipped reliably Democratic Davidson County, home to Nashville which has not voted Republican on a presidential level since 1988.
-With that, he also won 65.1% of the vote against Democrat Bob Tuke, who won just 32.6%.
+With that, he also won 65.1% of the vote against Tuke, who won just 32.6%.
 Alexander also won 28% of the African American vote.